PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 In order for photonvision to connect to the roborio it needs to know your team number.

+### Camera Names

+You **must** rename your cameras to ensure that every camera has a unique name.
+This is how we will identify cameras in robot code.

 ## Pipeline Settings

 ### Apriltag